orionlee/aLjotIt/DevNotes.md

   - [ ] Update feature graphics and screenshots
   - [ ] Add tablet screenshots (7" and 10")
   - [ ] Update descriptions

+- [ ] links to rate on play store

+- [ ] (BUG) on my tablet, lock screen notification does not work after MainActivity is destroyed (user flow: user removes the app from recent app list).
+  - It seems as if after MainActivity unregisters its receiver (MainLockScreenReceiver), LockScreenNotificationReceiver ceases working, even though logcat does not indicate LsnR has been unregiseterd.

+## Beta Maybe
 - [ ] (MAYBE) coach marks
   - Tip to suggest add QSTile (Android 7+), with graphics
   - Tip to suggest add to lock screen quick access (vendor specific screen shot), for Android 4
   - Tip to disable lock screen notification once QSTile is added
   - QSTile on normal screen: for initial use, add a message (better than toast) explaining it launches keep.
 Long press to launch app itself.
   - Convert Settings app notification disabled warning snackbar to inline

-- [ ] detect Google Keep initial startup (and error report if it's not installed)
+- [ ] detect Google Keep initial startup (and warn users if it's not installed)

-- [ ] links to rate and feedback, maybe using Google doc forms for feedback
+- [ ] allow users give private feedback, maybe using Google doc forms for feedback

 - [ ] lock screen notification: Increase clickable areas, not just body text.

-- [ ] (BUG) on my tablet, lock screen notification does not work after MainActivity is destroyed (user flow: user removes the app from recent app list).
-  - It seems as if after MainActivity unregisters its receiver (MainLockScreenReceiver), LockScreenNotificationReceiver ceases working, even though logcat does not indicate LsnR has been unregiseterd.

 - [ ] Specify app backup, maybe in `<application fullBackupContent="..."`